 Disadvantages of Cryptocurrencies

-- Conventional currencies are protected by the law while cryptocurrencies are not .
-Therefore if they are stolen or lost they can’t be recovered.
+- The law protects conventional currencies while cryptocurrencies are not.
+Therefore, if they are stolen or lost, they can’t be recovered.

 - Cryptocurrency transactions are irreversible